Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Empirical Results

 \section{Empirical Results}

-In this section, we present our main empirical results to elucidate the design choice of probability paths.
-We focus on PDE dynamics forecasting tasks here (additional results can be found in App. \ref{app_additional}).
+In this section, we present our main empirical results to elucidate the design choice of probability paths within the flow matching framework (comparison with other generative modeling frameworks is not our focus here).
+We focus on PDE dynamics forecasting tasks here (additional details and results can be found in App. \ref{app_additional}-\ref{app_exp}).
 We test the performance of our probability path model, i.e., Eq. (\ref{eq_pttopt}) with $a_t = 1-t$, $b_t = t$ and $c_t = \sqrt{\sigma_{min}^2 + \sigma^2 t(1-t) }$ on these tasks.
 We pick $\sigma_{min} = 0.001$, and treat $\sigma$ and $\sigma_{sam}$ as tunable parameters.
 We compare our proposed model with four other models of probability paths: